Introducing Spin 360! First 500 signups will get 25% off ||

 1) Inventory Turnover

 An auto dealership’s inventory turnover rate describes how many times its full inventory turns over in a year.
-These are basically sale cycles and improving the turnover rate is a great way to increase profitability and for car inventory management.
+These are basically sale cycles and improving the turnover rate is a great way to increase profitability and for automotive inventory management.

 Formula: Units sold annually ÷ Number of units in stock = Turnover rate